Interactions of the deuteron with a hadronic medium: Introduction

 In this work, we investigate the deuteron as a prototypical hadronic molecule.
 We calculate its interactions with the hadron medium and the resulting time evolution of its abundance.
 One denotes de deuteron ($d$) as a weakly-bound state of one nucleon $N$ with a second one $N'$.
 The deuteron-pion ($d\pi$) cross section is computed using the quasi-free approximation, where the pion scatters off individual constituent nucleons.
 The underlying nucleon-pion ($N\pi$) amplitudes combine chiral perturbation theory ($\chi$PT) for the non-resonant background with Breit-Wigner forms for resonant states.
 The resulting vacuum cross sections for the $d\pi \leftrightarrow NN'\pi$ processes are thermally averaged to incorporate medium effects.
 These are then used in a kinetic rate equation to compute the time evolution of the deuteron multiplicity during the hadronic phase.
 We initiate this evolution choosing two distinct initial conditions: one provided by the SHM~\cite{Andronic:2017pug} and another by the COM~\cite{ExHIC:2017smd,Yun:2022evm}.
 This allows us to determine whether the final deuteron yield retains a memory of its initial production mechanism or converges to a universal value governed by in-medium scattering processes.
 All the parameters which characterize the hadron gas have already been fixed fitting other data \cite{ExHIC:2017smd}.
 The other two inputs which we can test are the initial number of deuterons (and hence the SHM and COM) and their thermal interaction cross sections.
 As we demonstrate, the final yield of deuterons is quite insensitive to the assumed initial multiplicity.
+This result can be compared with some previous studies, such as Ref.~\cite{Staudenmaier:2021lrg}, in which deuteron formation in HICs was simulated by implementing stochastic multi-particle reactions within a hadronic transport approach.
+There, it was found that multi-particle interactions substantially reduce the deuteron equilibration time.
+Another recent result comes from Ref.~\cite{Sun:2022xjr}, which also employs a stochastic approach to show that the deuteron yield remains nearly unchanged during the hadronic expansion phase.

 This work is organized as follows.
 In Sec.~\ref{sec:formalism}, we provide details of the theoretical formalism, including the quasi-free approximation, the effective model for $N\pi$ scattering, and the calculation of vacuum and thermally averaged cross sections.
 In Sec.~\ref{Abundance}, we present our results for the time evolution of the deuteron multiplicity.
 Finally, in Sec.~\ref{Conclusions}, we discuss the implications of our findings and present our concluding remarks.